FrancescaK/MongoDB_Community_Kit/contributing_code.md

 * Review the license.
 To contribute to the MongoDB Server, you must sign the [contributor agreement](http://www.mongodb.com/legal/contributor-agreement).
 * Add yourself to the contributors list.
 * Read the guidelines for contributing to existing projects.
 This can be found on each individual project page.
 Also see the [list of driver projects](http://docs.mongodb.org/ecosystem/drivers/).
-* [Request a contributor t-shirt](http://www.mongodb.com/swag) once you’ve your first patch is accepted.
+* [Request a contributor t-shirt](http://www.mongodb.com/swag) once you’ve your first patch has landed.

 If you need help or advice, the [MongoDB-user](https://groups.google.com/forum/#!forum/mongodb-user) and [MongoDB-dev](https://groups.google.com/forum/#!forum/mongodb-dev) mailing lists are extremely active, and a good place to ask questions or to learn by watching.
 MongoDB-user is for users building applications with MongoDB.
 MongoDB-Dev is best used by those contributing to the database or building third party tools.
+Also be sure to checkout the #mongodb IRC channel on freenode.

 Always remember: MongoDB is developed in the open.
 The source code can be the best way to understand how it works.